 ./xdebug profiler -t 20% /var/data/path-to-folder-with-cachegrind-files/

-Example of xdebug profiler output
+Example of the Xdebug profiler output